armory/docs/content/en/armory-enterprise/armory-admin/integrations-splunk.md

 ---
-linkTitle: Configure the Armory Splunk App
+linkTitle: Integrate Splunk with Armory Enterprise
-title: Configure the Armory Splunk App for Spinnaker
+title: Integrate Splunk with Armory Enterprise
 aliases:
   - /docs/spinnaker-install-admin-guides/splunk-spinnaker/
 description: >
-  Learn how to configure the Armory Splunk application so you can display your SDLC data in Splunk dashboards.
+  (Legacy) Learn how to configure the Armory Splunk application so you can display your SDLC data in Splunk dashboards.
 ---

+{{< include "unsupported-feature.html" >}}

-## Advantages to using the Armory Splunk application
+## Overview of Splunk integration

-The Armory Splunk App for Spinnaker™ brings all the SDLC information your organization has into a digestible and familiar format, Splunk dashboards.
-Connect Splunk to Armory Enterprise for Spinnaker with the Armory Splunk App for Spinnaker.
+The Armory Splunk App brings all the SDLC information your organization has into a digestible and familiar format, Splunk dashboards.
+Connect Splunk to Armory Enterprise with the Armory Splunk App.
 See information like your top deployment artifacts and user information in Splunk.
-If you would like more information about the data that Spinnaker feeds into Splunk, watch the [video walkthrough](#video-walkthrough) at the bottom of this page.
+If you would like more information about the data that Armory Enterprise feeds into Splunk, watch the [video walkthrough](#video-walkthrough) at the bottom of this page.

+>The Armory Splunk App is no longer under active development.
+Use at your own risk.

 ## Install the Armory Splunk App for Spinnaker